 This SMS marketing idea is similar to the text message surveys we discussed earlier, but the idea is that these snippets of interactive content focus on your audience, not on you.

-12. Send order confirmations.
+12. Send real-time order confirmations.

 Order confirmations are typically sent by email, but inboxes can be crowded places for most people.
-The average person gets 88 emails per day, which is part of the reason why text message verification are 250% more effective than email.
+The average person gets 88 emails per day, which is part of the reason why text message verifications are 250% more effective than email.